8 Questions to Ask When Choosing a Video Streaming API

 2. Is there comprehensive documentation?

 In API terms, this means you should look for comprehensive documentation from the provider.
-These should explain what the calls are, and give examples of usage.
+These should explain what the calls are and give examples of usage.

 3. What data formats does the API use?

 Before choosing a platform, check which data formats it uses.
-Will these integrate well into your existing systems?
-Are your developers happy with these choices?
+Will these integrate well into your existing video hosting platform?
+Are your developers comfortable with these choices?
 Are they simple?

 Before investing in an API, take a look at the parameter and method names it uses.
 Do they make sense?
 Do they match your sense of style in coding?
 If so, it’ll simplify the process of writing and interpreting code.

 “Some API providers today try to be clever and require the usage of custom headers and HTTP verbs that are not trivial to program against.
 That might be right up your alley, or might be a pain in the ass, depending on your point of view.”

 5. Does the API have limits on requests?

-One concern with APIs—especially public facing APIs—is DDOS attacks, or spamming the system.
-A flood of requests can overload the servers and slow things down for other users.
+For a variety of reasons, a flood of requests can overload the servers and slow things down for other users.
 This could be intentional, or simply the result of bad code.

 To avoid excessive usage, many APIs use a threshold system.
 This limits the number of requests per API key or IP address per day.

-6. What programming languages are supported?
+6. What programming languages does the chosen API support?